daniel-wrench/snap-research-template/workshop_guide.md

 -   Tracks changes, enables collaboration.
 -   Local vs. remote repositories.
 -   Can do everything in terminal, but IDE often offers more intuitive and visual GUI for the most common tasks.
 For example, highly recommend looking at your diffs before committing!

-We will
-1. Clone my repo **as template, giving your own name**.
-Note structure and mention initialising locally
-3. Download some data - can we commit it? *Importance of describing or having script about how to access*
-4. Plot that data from scripts/
-5. Run from the terminal
-6. Commit
-7. Push
-7. Make a change
-8. Commit
-9. Undo that change
-10. Set-up virtual environment
-11. Talk about benefit of this set-up when working on HPC, demo with my code. (push and pulling)

 ### Hands-on: Cloning a Git Repository